 From the foothills of the Himalayas to the backwaters of Kerala, the slums of Calcutta or the ashrams of Rishikesh, the ghats of Varanasi to the beaches of Goa . . .
 India will fascinate, shock and excite.

-Fascinating with its myriad cultures, its penetrating smells and colours, its intensity of life, its many Gods and temples, the people, food, and religious fervor.
-Shocking with its open sewers, poverty, noise, filth, scams, and stares.
-Exciting with its chaotic traffic, tigers and lions, holy and un-holy men, its food, its drugs, its mountains and beaches, its jungles and deserts, and its religious and erotic temples.
+Fascinate with its myriad cultures, its penetrating smells and colours, its intensity of life, its many Gods and temples, the people, food, and religious fervor.
+Shock with its open sewers, poverty, noise, filth, scams, and stares.
+Excite with its chaotic traffic, tigers and lions, holy and un-holy men, its food, its drugs, its mountains and beaches, its jungles and deserts, and its religious and erotic temples.

 India is a country of extremes where you will see the whole spectacle of life played out before your eyes, uncut, uncensored, and unashamed.
 You will encounter death, birth, possibly rebirth, and see people washing clothes, bathing, crying, laughing, and probably squatting for a bowel movement.
 All in the first day.